plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 But it's also worth noting that things are not that simple.
 If you have a large spike because one of your posts goes viral, it is only natural that you will see a big drop in unique visitors in the period after.

 Accept that short term fluctuations are normal and wait for more long-term trends to emerge before making any drastic decisions.
+Tracking metrics and their trends over a longer period of time is the key.

 ### Tracking unique visitors without cookies